 If you want, you can just sprinkle some sea salt on top and call it a day.
 However, if you want you make it into a stir fry with meat, you can remove the okra from the pan and cook the meat separately, combining both at the end.

-In my case, I simple cut up some pork loin and quickly stir fried the meat with ~1 tsp of oil over high heat to char the outside and cook the inside.
+In my case, I simple cut up some pork loin and quickly stir fried the meat with ~1 teaspoon of oil over high heat to char the outside and cook the inside.
 After a couple minutes, I combined the cooked meat together with the okra I had set aside and just tossed both together.